ict4d skills ict support

 What Training Do I Need for Digital Development Careers?

-Question 11: What training do I need?
+Question: What ICT4D training do I need?

 Ask a different question

-Instead of asking what training you need, you may want to start with asking where you want to be in 3-5 years.
+You may want to start with asking where you want to be in 3-5 years.
 Once you’ve identified what you want to be doing, where you want to be working, and at what level, you can then start seeking out people who have the job you desire.

 Then comes the hard part – asking for informational interviews with them to understand what their day is like, where they see the profession going, and crucially, how they got their position.